 Robust regulatory protections aimed at conserving Earth's amphibians are urgently called for.
-The absence of Federal regulations on the import, interstate commerce and export of amphibians creates excessive risk that the devastating Bd pathogen will continue to enter, be spread within and be shipped out of the United States.
-This trade threatens the future survival of multiple amphibians, including, but not limited to, U.S. and foreign species listed by the FWS under the ESA, candidate ESA species, other amphibians, and species that predate on amphibians as well.
-The duty to protect these species cannot be ignored.
+The absence of Federal regulations on the import of amphibians creates excessive risk that the devastating Bd pathogen will continue to enter, be spread within and be shipped out of the United States.
+This trade threatens the future survival of multiple amphibians, www.wwf.org.au/News_and_information/Publications/PDF/Report/ InvasivesVoluntaryMeasures.pdf .

-67 Caton, B.P.
+63 Caton, B.P.
 2005.
 Availability in Florida nurseries of invasive plants on a voluntary "do not sell" list.
 Unpublished report by USDA APHIS Plant Protection and Quarantine, Center for Plant Health Science and Technology, Raleigh, North Carolina, USA; Moss, W., and Walmsley, R. 2005.
 Controlling the Sale of Invasive Garden Plants: Why Voluntary Measures Alone Fail, World Wildlife Fund (WWF)-Australia Discussion Paper.
 WWF-Australia, Sydney.
 Available at: